sideswap-io/sideswapclient/doc/protocol.md

 # SideSwap swap protocol

 TL;DR: SideSwap’s swap protocol is a working implementation for secure p2p swaps on the Liquid Network.
-It is designed to ensure the formation of orderly markets where (i) the party creating the offer may determine the terms of the trade, including time-to-live (ii) neither participant receives their counterparty’s signed UTXOs.
+It is designed to ensure the formation of orderly markets where (i) the party creating the offer may determine the terms of the trade, including time-to-live (ii) neither participant receives their counterparty’s signed UTXOs (iii) prices may be updated without re-submitting the order (iv) only eligle counterparties may view the Makers unblinded transaction.

 ## Liquid Network